tonywok/tonywok.github.io/_posts/2020-06-09-consolidating-static-lists.md

 ### Config vs Runtime

-I would argue what we’ve actually done is separate our “config” from our “runtime”.
+I would argue what we’ve actually done is start down the path of separating our “config” from our “runtime”.

-The `Task` itself is managing the “runtime” state of whether or not the task has been completed or maybe the specific user that it’s assigned to.
+The `Task` itself is managing the “runtime” state of whether or not the task has been completed or the specific user that it’s assigned to.

-On the other hand, our `TaskConfig`, a higher order concept, owns how a particular kind of task is "configured" — almost like a template used for creating runtime instances of Tasks :)
+On the other hand, our `TaskConfig`, a higher order concept, owns how a particular kind of task is "configured" — almost like a template used for creating runtime instances of Tasks.

+In addition, our runtime tasks have the flexibility to either "reach back" into the task config for static properties -- or decide to override the config with its own runtime value.

+This distinction of "adding to the runtime" vs "adding to config" is useful terminology when discussing the implementation of existing and future requirements.

 ### A Step Further: Runtime Config